- How to Use Bulk Validations & Retrieve the Results

 - The processing rate of lists can vary depending on list size and system load.

-- Verifications stores the results for a bulk verification job for 30 days.
+- Validations stores the results for a bulk validation job for 7 days.

 - You are responsible for filtering the results depending on your level of risk tolerance.
 The risk score provided is there to aid in your filtering decisions.
 For example, some users may tolerate sending to deliverable, yet high-risk recipients while other users may only tolerate sending to deliverable, low-risk recipients.